FictionSmith/files/alphalord.md

 Pets?	| [Salem](https://): a 300-foot long [Reeper](https://) that feeds off of holes through time and space and sometimes just about anything including people.
 Salem is alos refered as "[Forcefield](https://)."
 How important are they?
 How well are they treated?	| Alpha uses Salem as a weapon to destroy things from people to nearly planets, but is killed later on by [Konos](https://) in battle.
 You can see Alpha slighty unimpressed to his companion's death.
 Current occupation | Lord of the [Guardian Insurgency](https://)<br/>later on becomes part of the ------
-(include length of time, location, job title) | Cashier, four days a week
+(include length of time, location, job ti
 Job satisfaction (happy, discontent, ambitious...) | A bit on the ambitious side but is calm most hours, always talks to her friends while working
 Income level | 9:46/hr
 Education | Private High School, college level